Shakthivel/FlutterJitsiVideoCall/README.md

 SO FAR:

-I've implemented google sign in to save time creating a new account.
-I've used firebase as my database to store uer info like username, email, personal meeting id,etc.
+Implemented google sign in to save time creating a new account.
+Used firestore as database to store uer info like username, email, personal meeting id,etc.
+Used firebase storage to save user profile images and url is stored in firestore.(NOTE: If google sign in, only the link is stored in firestore).

 FUTURE WORKS: